roschinsky/HomeMatic-XmlApi-Lib/README.md

 The XML-API Addon (http://www.homematic-inside.de/software/xml-api) is a free collection of scripts, packaged as installable addon for the 'HomeMatic' home automation system.
 Once installed to a CCU, the package provides a very simple but broad and powerful API as an alternative for the included XML-RPC interface.

-The HomeMatic-XmlApi-Lib is intended to close the gap for developers using a .NET environment for their projects.
+The HomeMatic-XmlApi-Lib is intended to workaround the known issues with the native XML-RPC API provided by Homematic CCU2 and to close the gap for developers using a .NET environment for their projects.

 ## Contents